vgrubes/react-posts/README.md

-# Reac Posts app
+# React Posts app

 First version of application is done in approx. 6-7 hours.
+Application is created with create-react-app and all common scripts are available to use.

 Points where I would do next improvements: